 R. P. O'Donnell grew up on the South Shore of Boston.
 He was short and wore a back brace for two years, so he really had no choice but to love reading and writing from a young age.
 He graduated from Bucknell University with a degree in English.
 He's had a wide range of job experiences: garbage collector, A&E admissions, apprentice to a roving yard-sale salesman, barista, camp counsellor, caterer and a call centre employee.
 He moved to a tiny fishing village in West Cork, where he lives with his two children.
-His debut mystery, also set in a village in West Cork, was published in the US by Crooked Lane (February 2025) and is forthcoming in the UK and Ireland from New Island Press (2026).
+His debut mystery, also set in a village in West Cork, is published in the US by Crooked Lane (2025) and in the UK by New Island Press (2026).
+The US edition was nominated for the Simon & Schuster Mary Higgins Clark Award at the 2026 Edgar Allan Poe Awards, run by the Mystery Writers of America.

 Photo (c) Christopher Luke